thosgood/this-weeks-finds/markdown/151-200/week182.md

 a smooth manifold get extra interesting structure when the manifold has extra interesting structure.
 To warm up, let me remind you about what we can do when our manifold has *no* extra interesting structure.
-Whenever we have a smooth manifold M there\'s an \"exterior derivative\" operator d going from p-forms on M to (p+1)-forms on M. This is just a generalization of grad, curl, div and all that.
+Whenever we have a smooth manifold M there's an "exterior derivative" operator d going from p-forms on M to (p+1)-forms on M. This is just a generalization of grad, curl, div and all that.
 In particular it satisfies

-d^2^ = 0,
+d^2 = 0,

-so the space of \"closed\" p-forms:
+so the space of "closed" p-forms:

 {w: dw = 0}

-contains the space of \"exact\" p-forms:
+contains the space of "exact" p-forms:

 {w: w = du for some u}.

 This makes it fun to look at the vector space of closed p-forms modulo exact p-forms.
-This is called the \"pth de Rham cohomology group of M\", or
+This is called the "pth de Rham cohomology group of M", or

 H^p^(M)